Nikko National Park. A view of Kegon Falls, and Lake Chuzenji from atop Akechidaira cable car ride. Photo credit Stack Jones.

 That was a very humbling experience.
 It was clear those monkeys weren’t about to share in any of my monkey business.
 The sun was about to set over the distant mountains, and its remaining light cast a final illumination over the quiet and still valley.
 The colors were breathtaking.
 I didn’t get a shot of the monkeys, but I did experience some of the best autumn colors I have ever seen.
 I also had the wrong lens with me for a shot of that valley.
 Mocking my own ineptness, I suddenly thought about the bears that were known to inhabit that region.
 I didn’t want to end up a final meal before their long hibernation.
 So, I decided to take a quick jaunt back to Lake Chuzen for some final evening shots.
 When I got to Lake Chuzen, not only were there no monkeys, but there were also no people either.
 So much for the heavy tourist crowds that I was warned about.

-Kegon Falls.
-A bizarre twist to this photo is that I had to pay, and then ride an escalator to get here.
+I had to pay for an escalator ride to view Kegon Falls.
 There’s something anti-climatic when no energy is spent trekking to such a location.
 Photo credit Stack Jones.

 I made a lens change, and quickly found myself at the edge of the lake and walking out onto the dock.
 I thought that it just doesn’t get better than this.
 Nature in its purest form, a solitary man, a camera, and diminishing light.